sere06/DemoDevOps/README.md

 # DemoDevOps
 it's a DEVOPS
 <br>
-New Journey started with Devops
+New Journey started with DEVOPS